CHAPTER B:

 Cash Coordination

-Cash coordination activities – supporting both sectoral and multipurpose cash assistance – must be in line with the overall intersectoral operational priorities of the response (as set by the ICCG or ISCG).
-Given the inherent benefits of CVA as one of the modalities as part of the humanitarian response and its potential to link to longer-term development, it is important to establish a common understanding of the feasibility and appropriateness of using CVA in general, and multipurpose cash in particular; the potential for linking humanitarian CVA with national social-protection mechanisms while leaving no one behind; and the use of CVA as part of anticipatory financing mechanisms.
+Cash coordination activities – supporting sectoral and multipurpose cash assistance – must be in line with the overall intersectoral operational priorities of the response (as set by the ICCG or ISCG).
+Given CVA’s inherent benefits and its potential to link to longer-term development, it is important to establish a common understanding of the feasibility and appropriateness of using CVA in general, and multipurpose cash in particular; the potential to link humanitarian CVA with national social-protection mechanisms while leaving no one behind; and the use of CVA as part of anticipatory financing mechanisms.

+The IASC-endorsed cash coordination model is built on the principle of localization, enabling more inclusive coordination with greater participation of national and local actors, and helping to ensure that decisions regarding cash interventions are made closer and with greater accountability to the crisis-affected population.
 Efforts to ensure a collaborative and coherent approach should be encouraged to better assist affected populations in a principled and dignified manner.
-This should be done in a way that improves complementarities, synergies and accountabilities among response actors.48 Additionally, a range of technical measures may also support greater coherence in the implementation of the cash response, such as developing a minimum expenditure basket, collaborating around the use of financial service providers, and harmonizing transfer rates, among others.
+This should be done in a way that improves complementarities, synergies and accountabilities among response actors.
+Additionally, a range of technical measures may also support greater coherence in the implementation of the cash response, such as developing a minimum expenditure basket, collaborating around the use of financial service providers and harmonizing transfer rates, among others.

-The RC should promote a common understanding of the feasibility of different response options as part of strategic planning processes, including advocating for the consideration of CVA as a default response option alongside in-kind items and services, where feasible and appropriate.
-Where appropriate, the RC should also advocate for stronger links between humanitarian cash actors and national social-protection mechanisms, by leading efforts to coordinate with development actors (including the World Bank) and national Governments around a common vision, objectives and workplan.
+The HC should promote a common understanding of the feasibility of different response options as part of strategic planning processes, including advocating for the consideration of CVA as a default response option alongside in-kind items and services, where feasible and appropriate.
+Where appropriate, the HC should also advocate for stronger links between humanitarian cash actors and national social-protection mechanisms by leading efforts to coordinate with development actors (including the World Bank) and national Governments around a common vision, objective(s) and workplan.
 This includes promoting the consideration of CVA as part of anticipatory financing mechanisms, where feasible and appropriate.
-The RC should ensure that cash coordination mechanisms are well resourced, representative of all sectors and promote activities in line with the overall priorities of the response.
+The HC should ensure that cash coordination mechanisms are well resourced, represent all sectors and promote activities in line with the overall priorities of the response.

 Resources